proswdev/griffin/README.md

 	{ role: 'Admin', access: '*' }
 ]);
 ```
 NOTE: The examples in this document are based on the default integration with Express but be aware that Griffin provides an adaption layer to simplify integration with other frameworks.
+See Griffin Customization at the end of this document for more details.

 Access is granted to incoming requests based on your local business rules.
 The following example grants access using roles...
 ```javascript